Remuneration

 Stock Option Plan

 Stock option plans are used to encourage key employees to commit to long-term employment at the company in order to increase shareholder value.
 Option rights are also intended to commit key personnel to the company.
-It is a prerequisite for receiving remuneration based on an option programme that the participant’s contract of employment or service is valid at the time the remuneration is paid, but the Board of Directors may decide otherwise at its discretion.

 The President and CEO’s participation in the stock option plan